Le Mans (film): Plot

-Porsche driver Johann Ritter senses that his wife, Anna, would like for him to quit racing.
+Porsche driver Johann Ritter senses that his wife Anna would like for him to quit racing.
 He suggests it, thinking she will be overjoyed.
 She demurs and says she would like it only if he likes it.
 He chides her a bit about not being entirely honest.
-Later the decision is taken out of his hands when team manager David Townsend replaces him for not being quick enough on the track.
+Later, the decision is taken out of his hands when team manager David Townsend replaces him for not being quick enough on the track.
 Anna tries to comfort him, reminding him that he was planning to quit anyway.

 Lisa goes to Delaney's trailer to talk with him.
-After his brush with death she is even more drawn to him and despairs that he may meet the same fate as her husband, but Delaney finds the thrill too addictive to quit.
+After his brush with death, she is even more drawn to him and despairs that he may meet the same fate as her husband; but Delaney finds the thrill too addictive to quit.
 Townsend enters and asks him to take over driving Ritter's car.
-After a moment's unspoken communion with Lisa, he follows Townsend who tells him "Michael, I want you to drive flat out.
+After a moment's unspoken communion with Lisa, he follows Townsend, who tells him, "Michael, I want you to drive flat out.
 I want Porsche to win Le Mans."

-In the closing minutes of the race the two Porsches and their rival Ferraris vie for the win, with Delaney in the #21 car and teammate Larry Wilson in #22.
+In the closing minutes of the race, the two Porsches and their rival Ferraris vie for the win, with Delaney in the #21 car and teammate Larry Wilson in #22.
 The Ferrari leading the race retires due to a flat tire, leaving Wilson in the lead and only Delaney's archrival, Stahler, to contend with.
 The faster pair quickly catches Wilson.
 Delaney passes Stahler for second place.

 Slower traffic in his lane forces Delaney to brake, allowing Stahler to overtake on the left.
 Delaney drafts the German, then both move alongside Wilson.
-Delaney then takes actions that seem intended to guarantee a 1–2 Porsche win rather than going for first himself.
-Rather than try to pass Wilson, then possibly Stahler, Delaney switches to the right lane and drafts Wilson allowing both to pull up with Stahler.
-Then for good measure he bumps Stahler twice.
-When Stahler tries to pass again Delaney steers toward him, looking likely to bump Stahler again and send him into the guard rail, forcing him to throttle back and brake to avoid that outcome thus ensuring the desired 1–2 win for Porsche.
+Delaney takes actions that seem intended to guarantee a 1–2 Porsche win rather than going for first himself.
+Rather than try to pass Wilson, then possibly Stahler, Delaney switches to the right lane and drafts Wilson, allowing both to pull up with Stahler.
+For good measure, Delaney bumps Stahler twice.
+When Stahler tries to pass again, Delaney steers toward him, looking likely to bump Stahler again and send him into the guard rail, forcing him to throttle back and brake to avoid that outcome, thus ensuring the desired 1–2 win for Porsche.